yeissonpigo/nuxtu-SSD/README.md

 ***REMEMBER***: We will only evaluate your work up to the last commit before the deadline.

 ___We wish you the best of luck.___

+This solution implements pandas library which allows the developer to easily convert a csv file into a dataframe, this last type of variable, eases the calculation of all the data that was required by the customer.

+Every function used has a brief explanation on the top.

+Chart.js library has been used to generate the pie chart, since it is easily used with pandas dataframe and lists.